Everything you want to know about a pressure filter

 All pressure filters are designed to purify optimally with low pump pressure and the lowest possible energy consumption.
 After all, the more pump pressure a pump has to deliver, the more energy is consumed.
 Because pond filter systems are operational 24/7 to maintain the biological balance in a pond, you naturally want to avoid unnecessary energy consumption.

 Pressure filters are therefore low pressure filters.
-Connecting pumps that are too large, pipes that are too small or too much head after the filter can cause leaks.
-If not, these factors can even damage parts of the filter.
-Filter, pump and application must therefore be properly coordinated.
+Connecting too large pumps, too small lines or too much head after the filter can cause leakage.
+Filter, pump and application must therefore be properly matched.
+The maximum pressure should be 0,3 Bar, which is the sum of pump pressure and head of the water to the highest point, calculated from the water level.

-An adjustable VarioFlow-E pump is an excellent combination with pressure filters; the correct capacity can be easily set and during the flushing process the pump can be switched to a low speed.
+An adjustable VarioFlow®-E pump is an excellent combination with pressure filters; the correct capacity can be easily set and during the flushing process the pump can be switched to a low speed.
 This is necessary to avoid full pump pressure on the flushing valve and seal when switching to flushing.
-All this is programmed with the WiFi pressure filters; when the flushing process starts, the pump switches off automatically for a moment.

 Here you will find our selection table with the extensive program of all pressure filters.